AntonChaukin/testrail-jest-reporter/README.md

  - This file should be created in your project's root folder.
  - Parameter is defined as 'project_id', which is the id of your project on TestRail.
  - Specify the TestRail server url as parameter 'baseUrl' _(recommended)_.
- - Specify the TestRail Milestone name as parameter 'milestone' _(recommended)_.
+ - Specify the TestRail Milestones name and description as parameter 'milestone' _(recommended)_.
  - Specify the TestRail **`suite mode`** id as parameter 'suite_mode' _(recommended)_.
 If that parameter is not specified, the Reporter will get this automatically.
      >single repository for all cases - `suite_mode:1`<br>
      single repository with baseline support - `suite_mode:2`<br>